 You will need to report all the income your business has received during the Assessment Period – these are called ‘receipts’ less certain costs that you’ve paid – these are called ‘personal allowances and permitted expenses’.
 This will give you your final earnings amount.

-If your payment stops because your earnings increased
+If your UC payment stops because your earnings increase

 As your income increases, your payment will reduce until you’re earning enough to no longer be awarded Universal Credit.
 Your payment will then be stopped.
 You’ll be told when this happens.